StanislavChankov/fixie/README.md

 # fixie
-Simple game for Android/iOS with Angular and Ionic
+Simple game for Android/iOS with Angular, Ionic, Capacitor and BabylonJS.